Logo

 Position-Sizing Walkthrough

 Example: You risk 1% per trade and set a stop 5% away from entry.
 To keep risk at 1% of the account with a 5% stop, the position should be 20% of the account.
 On a $500 account, that’s a $100 position.
-Useful for learning, but absolute dollar gains will be limited.
+Useful for learning, but the absolute dollar gains will be limited.

 Margin and Futures: Proceed With Caution